sjbutler/nominal/README.md

 ============
 nominal has the following dependencies:
  1. SLF4J - nominal uses SLF4J for logging.
 Incorporating SLF4J in
-    (exisitng) code is straightforward.
+    (existing) code is straightforward.
 A copy of slf4j-api.x.x.x.jar must be on the classpath when compiling and running nominal.
     Another slf4j jar will also be required to support logging -- see http://slf4j.org/ for more information